inone24/imagegen/README.md

 # imggenerator
-this is a image generator respority for connecting with codex
+This is an image generator repository for connecting with Codex